 While continuously maintaining a private practice since 1984, Paul and Tessa also began developing and exploring their theatre work from out of the Alexander principles

 They continued their own performance work, teaching and giving workshops and carried out Alexander/theatre projects in Switzerland (4 months) and Sweden (2 years).
 They taught and directed in the Theatre Department of Williams College, Mass.
 USA, in 1990.

 After these many and varied experiences in working internationally with individuals and groups they opened their own training course for Alexander teachers in September 1994, in Amsterdam.

 Since then they have qualified more than 80 teachers.

-At present there are 14 students of different nationalities on the course and each day Paul and Tessa together with several other teachers are working and maintaining a ratio of 1 teacher to 3 students.
+Usually there are about 10 students of different nationalities on the course and each day Paul and Tessa together with other teachers are working and maintaining a ratio of 1 teacher to 3 students.
 Paul and Tessa personally take care of all ’hands-on’ groups assisted at times by other experienced ATCA and guest teachers.

 At the International Congress for Alexander teachers in Lugano (Switzerland) in 2008 and 2011 and in Limerick (Ireland) in 2015 they were two of the featured second generation heads of training courses invited to teach and perform.
 They were also invited to teach at the AGM for STAT (London) and AMSAT (Virginia, USA).
-In July 2018 they will be teaching again at the International Congress in Chicago (USA).
+In August 2022 they will be teaching again at the International Congress in Berlin (DE).